PacktPublishing/Hands-On-Software-Engineering-with-Golang/README.md

 ## What is this book about?

+This book distills the industry’s best practices for writing lean Go code that is easy to test and maintain and explores their practical application on Links ‘R’ US: an example project that crawls web-pages and applies the PageRank algorithm to assign an importance score to each one.

+This book covers the following exciting features:

 * Understand different stages of the software development life cycle and the role of a software engineer
 * Create APIs using gRPC and leverage the middleware offered by the gRPC ecosystem
 * Discover various approaches to managing package dependencies for your projects
 * Build an end-to-end project from scratch and explore different strategies for scaling it
 * Develop a graph processing system and extend it to run in a distributed manner
 * Deploy Go services on Kubernetes and monitor their health using Prometheus

-This book covers the following exciting features:

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1838554491) today!